 “As organisations embrace the future of work, employers should be looking to bring out the best performance in employees.
 This could be allowing them the flexibility to work in the way that suits them best, designing the ideal setting for creativity and innovation, creating a human work environment that promotes open and caring relationships, and cultivating a sense of community with common purpose and vision.
-The workplace of the future will need to be employee-centric and offer fulfilment, freedom and choice,” adds Kamya Miglani, Director, Corporate Solutions Research, JLL Asia Pacific.
+The workplace of the future will need to be employee-centric and offer fulfilment, freedom and choice,” adds Kamya Miglani, Director, Work Dynamics Research, JLL Asia Pacific.

 In Thailand JLL is in the process of creating a new high-performance designed workplace at The PARQ, a prime office development by TCC Assets, managed by Frasers Property.

 “We are excited to be creating a new way of working that we believe will empower our team to perform to their best.
 This new office environment will incorporate the findings from the studies conducted across Asia Pacific, including workplace technology, quiet zones to concentrate, recharge areas and collaboration space.
 This significant investment will empower our people to work more efficiently for the task at hand,” says Michael Glancy, Country Head of JLL in Thailand.